 Having said all that, for most of this book these issues arising from the slipperiness of human perception will be in the background.
 We will try not to lose sight of them entirely, so that we address questions about the physics of music and musical instruments which have real relevance to musicians and instrument makers.
 But a cardinal rule of scientific research is to do the easy things first, to give a secure base from which to reach out towards the harder problems.
 “Easy” in this context really means “well understood by physicists”: how closely that corresponds to your notion of “easy” may be a matter of opinion.
 We need to introduce some key concepts about acoustics and vibration.
 Our aim is to apply these to musical questions, but the same ideas are needed to understand and improve the soundproofing between rooms in a building, or the vibration of suspension bridges caused by high winds, or the way that offshore oil platforms or railway lines can fail by “fatigue” as a result of long exposure to vibration.

 Virtually all ideas and techniques developed in modern acoustics and dynamics turn out to have musical applications.
 A simple example is the “tuned mass damper”.
 When the famous “wobbly” Millennium Bridge in London had to be closed because it vibrated too vigorously as people walked over it, a major part of the “fix” was to add structures underneath the bridge that are designed to vibrate at the troublesome resonance frequency of the bridge, and suck the energy out of that vibration.
 These are tuned mass dampers, and they are used in many other contexts: to protect buildings from excessive vibration in earthquakes, and to reduce the vibration of hand-held power tools, for example.
-They are also used as “wolf note eliminators” in cellos: we will talk about this in Chapter ?.
+They are also used as “wolf note eliminators” in cellos: we will talk about this in section 9.4.

 There are many other examples of musical applications of acoustical ideas and of vibration engineering methods.
 Shock waves are responsible for sonic booms from fighter aircraft or flying bullets, and also for the characteristic “brassy” sound of a trumpet when it is played loudly (see Chapter ?).
 The design of loudspeakers for good sound radiation at low frequencies is mirrored by the design of the bodies and soundholes of violins and guitars (see section 4.2).
 Sophisticated techniques developed to predict the vibration of complex structures like cars and satellites also explain the acoustical significance of the apparently decorative cut-outs in a violin bridge (see section 5.3).